-Caroline Lindo is the artist behind State of Play. she focuses mainly on making multidimensional networks and creating performance and installation art pieces.
+Caroline Lindo is the artist behind State of Play.
+She focuses mainly on making multidimensional networks and creating performance and installation healing art pieces.

 She studied fashion design and textile design at the Gerrit Rietveld Academy where she graduated with a woven network of demonstrations and protests.
 After her graduation she worked for Greenpeace Netherlands, she is a peace activist with green roots.